learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Iframe.md

 After getting the scrollheight of the child website, we can delete the scroll bar of the child website and the whole child webpage will be shown inside the parent website without a scrollbar.

 ### Sending a message from the parent webpage to its child webpage
-You can use the postMessgae API to do this.
-First, you need to get the iframe element in the parent html file and call postMessgae with this element.
+You can use the `postMessage` API to do this.
+First, you need to get the iframe element in the parent html file and call `postMessage` with this element.
 Then, you need to add an event listener in the child html file and set the correspoing source to the url of the parent website.

 ## Additional Resources